goandconquer/the-path-of-a-hero-the-unofficial-mha-ttrpg/0200 - The Fundamental Elements of a Hero/Inventing Your Persona.md

 ## Backgrounds

 > "If you feel yourself hitting up against your limit, remember for what cause you clench your fists.
-Remember why you started down this path, and let that memory carry you beyond your limit. "
+Remember why you started down this path, and let that memory carry you beyond your limit."
 >
 > All Might, *My Hero Academia*